-- Strategy to be accomplished
+- Strategies to be accomplished

-- Budget and resources needed
+- · Budget and resources needed

 - Timeline

 - Champion for the strategy

 The champion is the main contact for the strategy and tracks the progress of the strategy.
 Champions are responsible for agency work and coordinating efforts to accomplish the strategy.
 Budget and resource needs are a key component of annual work plans.
-As agencies determine strategies and tactics, they should evaluate budget elements needed to successfully accomplish each strategy.
+As agencies develop annual work plans, they may want to consider related input measures to track on an annual basis to help evaluate resource needs.
+Thought should be given to solving probelms through means other than requesting funds, such as reducing inefficiences.
+Agencies evaluate budget elements needed to successfully accomplish each strategy.
 These budget items will link to the budget requests agencies submit to GOPB each year.